jcornaz/allup/README.md

 ## How does it work

-Write a tomle file listing all services you care about.
+Write a `toml` file listing all services you care about.

 Example: